 File a Report About Cell Phone Identity Theft

-Most of us do not ever really consider how much information we have attached to our mobile devices.
-However, cell phones have become identity thieves' newest target because of how much we save on them.
+Most of us do not ever really consider how much information we have attached to our However, cell phones have become identity thieves' newest target because of how much we save on them.
 The good news is, you can fight back against cell phone identity theft if you have the right tools in your pocket.

 If you do not know where to start fighting back, there is help available.
 You can let DoNotPay guide you through all the necessary steps if you have been victimized.

 What is Telephone Identity Theft?

 According to the FCC, is defined as any unauthorized use of your cell phone through manipulation or tampering with a phone or service.
 This may include: